 - 1. the individual is a key person who is essential to the project on a full-time basis; - 2. the individual's residence away from home and in a foreign country is for a continuous period of six months or more and is essential to the effective performance of the project; and - 3. the dependents' travel allowance is consistent with the policies of the organization administering the award. - c.
 Use of U.S.-Flag Air Carriers - 1.
-The General Services Administration issued an amendment to the Federal Travel Regulations in the November 13, 1998 edition of the Federal Register (Vol. 63, No. 219).
-The amendment relates to the use of U.S. flag air carriers under the provisions of 49 United States Code (U.S.C) § 40118, which is commonly referred to as the Fly America Act. - 2.
-Any air transportation to, from, between, or within a country other than the U.S. of persons or property, the expense of which will be assisted by NSF funding, must be performed by or under a code-sharing arrangement with a U.S.-flag air carrier if service provided by such a carrier is available (see Comptroller General Decision B-240956, dated September 25, 1991).
-Tickets (or documentation for electronic tickets) must identify the U.S. flag air carrier's designator code and flight number. - 3.
-For the purposes of this requirement, U.S.-flag air carrier service is considered available even though: - (a) comparable or a different kind of service can be provided at less cost by a foreign-flag air carrier;

-- (b) foreign-flag air carrier service is preferred by, or is more convenient for, NSF or traveler; or - (c) service by a foreign-flag air carrier can be paid for in excess foreign currency. - 4.
-The following rules apply unless their application would result in the first or last leg of travel from or to the U.S. being performed by a foreign-flag air carrier: - (a) a U.S.-flag air carrier shall be used to destination or, in the absence of direct or through service, to the farthest interchange point on a usually traveled route. - (b) if a U.S.-flag air carrier does not serve an origin or interchange point, a foreign-flag air carrier shall be used only to the nearest interchange point on a usually traveled route to connect with a U.S. flag air carrier. - (c) a U.S.-flag air carrier involuntarily reroutes the traveler via a foreign-flag air carrier, the foreign-flag air carrier may be used notwithstanding the availability of alternative U.S.-flag air carrier service.
+In accordance with the Fly America Act (49 USC 40118), any air transportation to, from, between, or within a country other than the U.S. of persons or property, the expense of which will be assisted by NSF funding, must be performed by or under a code-sharing arrangement with a U.S.-flag air carrier if service provided by such a carrier is available (see Comptroller General Decision B-240956, dated September 25, 1991).
+Tickets (or documentation for electronic tickets) must identify the U.S. flag air carrier's designator code and flight number. - 2.
+For the purposes of this requirement, U.S.-flag air carrier service is considered available even though: - (a) comparable or a different kind of service can be provided at less cost by a foreign-flag air carrier; - (b) foreign-flag air carrier service is preferred by, or is more convenient for, NSF or traveler; or - (c) service by a foreign-flag air carrier can be paid for in excess foreign currency. - 3.
+The following rules apply unless their application would result in the first or last leg of travel from or to the U.S. being performed by a foreign-flag air carrier: - (a) a U.S.-flag air carrier shall be used to destination or, in the absence of direct or through service, to the farthest interchange point on a usually traveled route. - (b) if a U.S.-flag air carrier does not serve an origin or interchange point, a foreign-flag air carrier shall be used only to the nearest interchange point on a usually traveled route to connect with a U.S. flag air carrier.